VelinGeorgiev/spfx-react-mega-menu/README.md

     </CustomAction>
 ```

-and also the list instance RootWebOnly should be changed to `RootWebOnly="TRUE"` in the same like on the snipet below
+and also the list instance RootWebOnly should be changed to `RootWebOnly="TRUE"` e.g.

 ```xml
     <!-- Mega Menu List (TemplateType 100) -->